deniskulicek/Data-Science-TUDelft/README.md

     yarn jar target/warcexamples-1.1-fatjar.jar href /data/public/common-crawl/crawl-data/CC-TEST-2014-10/segments/1394678706211/seq/CC-MAIN-20140313024506-00000-ip-10-183-142-35.ec2.internal.warc.seq href_output
 (Note that a folder ´href_output´ will be created in the user data folder)

+### 6.a)
+In order to run job on whole TEST or MAIN dataset you will need some magic.
+This is how you do it:

+yarn jar warcexamples-1.1-fatjar.jar wordcount /data/public/common-crawl/crawl-data/CC-TEST-2014-10/segments/*/seq/ final_job_80GB_lc -D mapred.reduce.slowstart.completed.maps=0.95 > lc80.stdout 2> lc80.stderr &

+notice the * in input_path.

+You can disregard the part after -D, it is not essential (and I am too lazy to explain it at the moment)

 ### 7. There are 4 examples and our code (defined by the @run methods in the jar file) ###
 * wordcount: Our own little slice of heaven.
 Usage: